metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Generation of secret coefficients

-Once initialized, the local state MUST automatically generate secret coefficients by:
+During the initialization, the candidate MUST also use the following procedure to generate secret coefficients and store them in the local state:

 - Obtaining a sufficient amount of randomness from a cryptographically secure source
 - Use the obtained randomness to generate `threshold` private/public keypairs (`secret_coefficients`), using the [BLS12-381 keypair generation algorithm](#bls12-381-keypair-generation-algorithm).